HengGao12/OAML/README.md

 ## Model Zoo

-Here we provide pretrained ResNet-18 on CIFAR-10/100 and ImageNet-1k.
+Here we provide pre-trained ResNet-18 on CIFAR-10/100 and ImageNet-1k.

 | ID Dataset  |                 Vanilla                  |             Train with OAML              |
 | :---------: | :--------------------------------------: | :--------------------------------------: |